oskarek/swift-json-parsing/README.md

 ## Introduction

 As mentioned above, this library is built using the [Parsing](https://github.com/pointfreeco/swift-parsing) library, which is a library that provides a consistent story for writing _parsing_ code in Swift, that is, code that turns some _unstructured data_ into more _structured data_.
 You do that by constructing _parsers_ that are generic over both the (unstructured) _input_ and the (structued) _output_.
-What's really great is the fact the these parsers can be made _invertible_ (or bidirectional), meaning thay can also turn structured data _back_ into unstructed data, referred to as _printing_.
+What's really great is the fact the these parsers can be made _invertible_ (or bidirectional), meaning they can also turn structured data _back_ into unstructured data, referred to as _printing_.

 The *JSONParsing* library provides predefined parsers tuned specifically for when the _input is json_, giving you a convenient way of writing parsers capable of parsing (decoding) and printing (encoding) json.
 This style of dealing with json has a number of benefits compared to the *Codable* abstraction.
 More about that in the [Motivation](#motivation---why-not-use-codable) section.